jbarratt/serialized.net/_posts/2007-11-02-awesome-perl-module-for-sending-mail.markdown

 <p>Check out, specifically, the example of sending email "with images attached".</p>

-<p>I&#39;m now able to quickly blast myself summary emails including exciting things like visual maps of the data, etc. I&#39;m sure the evil amongst us would appreciate this tool for <em>other</em> reasons, but we&#39;ll ignore the evil for now.</p>
+<p>I'm now able to quickly blast myself summary emails including exciting things like visual maps of the data, etc. I'm sure the evil amongst us would appreciate this tool for <em>other</em> reasons, but we'll ignore the evil for now.</p>